 - Working from top-to-bottom, use a trim tool to carefully release the right side panel from the center console.

 - Remove the 6 mm screw that secures the cabin filter cover to the heating, ventilation, and air conditioning (HVAC) module, then release the cabin filter cover and move it aside.
 On some vehicles, tabs replace the 6 mm screw: use your index finger and thumb to squeeze the two tabs at the bottom of the cabin filter cover.
 Tilt the cover outward to remove.

 - Fold the upper cabin filter’s pull tabs outward.

 - Holding the tabs on the upper cabin filter, pull the upper filter out from the HVAC module.

 - Holding the upper tab on the lower cabin filter, pull the lower filter upwards and then out from the HVAC module.

 - Ensuring that the arrows on both new filters face towards the rear of the vehicle, insert the lower cabin filter into the HVAC module and lower it into place.
 Then, insert the upper cabin filter above it.

 - Fold the tabs inward so that the cabin filter cover can be installed.

-- Install the cabin filter cover by engaging the lower cover tab then securing the T20 screw or T20/6mm hybrid fastener.
+- Install the cabin filter cover by engaging the lower cover tab then securing the 6 mm screw.
 Tighten the screw to 1.2 Nm/0.89 ft-lbs.
-On vehicles with tabs instead of a T20 screw: maneuver the top notch of the cabin filter cover into place, then secure the tabs at the bottom of the HVAC module.
+On vehicles with tabs instead of a 6 mm screw: maneuver the top notch of the cabin filter cover into place, then secure the tabs at the bottom of the HVAC module.